Dana McCauley

 and aired starting October 2011 on Food Network Canada and Global TV.

 She was the founding executive director for Food Starter (now called District Kitchen), a food business incubator and accelerator created by the City of Toronto.
 It is now operated by Arlene Dickinson's District Ventures.
 Before leaving Food Starter, she led it to win the Premier's Award for Innovation.
 In the same year that she was awarded the Women's Executive Network's Top 100 award.

 As of 2019, McCauley is the Director of New Venture Creation at the University of Guelph where she helps researchers to create start-up companies based on their lab work.

-Since 2017, she has been featured in Canadian media many times, including in the Globe and Mail, National Post and EatNorth as well as dozens of trade magazines and podcasts, such as The Feast, and a Sirius XM show.
+Since 2017, she has been featured in Canadian media many times, including in the Globe and Mail, National Post and EatNorth as well as dozens of trade magazines and podcasts, such as The Feast, and a SiriusXM show.
 In 2017 she was recognized as a change agent when she received the WXN Top 100 Most Powerful Women award in the trailblazers and trendsetter category.